(800) 786-7238 (RAFT)

 A Glossary of Commonly Used Grand Canyon Rafting Terms

-Below is a list of the commonly used Grand Canyon rafting terms you’re likely to hear on a rafting adventure with us.
-You’ll hear your guides chatting about the breaking waves, debris flow, the water volume, the lip and many more of these.
+Below is a list of the commonly used Grand Canyon rafting terms you’re likely to hear on our rafting adventures.
+You’ll probably hear your guides chatting about the breaking waves, debris flows, water volume, holes and many more of these features and terms.

 Big Water: Large Volume, fast current and big waves, often accompanied by huge reversals and extreme general turbulence.